mozilla/ichnaea/docs/api/search_api.rst

 -------------------------------------

 The mapping can contain zero or more WiFi records and zero or more cell records.
-At least one record must be provided.
 If either list of records is empty, it can be omitted entirely.

 For WiFi lookups you need to provide at least three WiFi keys of nearby WiFi networks.
 This is an industry standard that is meant to